Student Support Services

 The Student Activities and Affairs office provides a Housing Bulletin Board to assist students in locating apartments, rooms or houses in the local area.
 Anyone interested in obtaining a rental or posting a rental listing should stop by the Student Activities and Affairs office.
 Note: COS only provides information for rentals and does not provide housing or participate in the rental process.

 California Community college students can begin their college studies at a community college and transfer to a four year university to obtain a bachelor’s degree.
 With the assistance of a community college counselor, students will complete their lower division requirements (freshman and sophomore years) at a community college and transfer into the university at their junior level.
 COS strives to ensure that all students have the opportunity to obtain a bachelor's degree by establishing degrees that promote transfer, courses that articulate to four year universities, and articulation agreements that benefit the student by limiting the amount of time and money spent at the four-year institutions.
-For more information, visit our Transfer Center located in the Giant Forest building, Visalia Campus.
+For more information, visit our Transfer and Career Center located in the Giant Forest building on the Visalia campus.

 Insurance Coverage for Students